 As an organizational psychologist, Adam Grant rethinks how people lead, work and live.
 His pioneering research has inspired people to question assumptions about motivation, generosity and creativity.
 He has been the Wharton School's top-rated professor for seven straight years, his number one New York Times bestselling books have sold millions of copies, his TED talks have more than 25 million views and his podcast, WorkLife with Adam Grant, has topped charts.
 He has been recognized by Forbes as one of "The World's Ten Most Influential Business Thinkers," highlighted as a Fortune "40 Under 40" and received distinguished scientific achievement awards from the American Psychological Association and the National Science Foundation.
 Grant received his BA from Harvard University and his PhD from the University of Michigan.
 He is a former magician and junior Olympic springboard diver.
 He lives in Philadelphia with his wife and their three children.

-As executive vice president and managing director for the Horizon Group at Southern New Hampshire University (SNHU), Adrian K. Haugabrook works to drive access, equity and opportunity for marginalized populations in education.
+As executive vice president and managing director for the Social Impact Collective at Southern New Hampshire University (SNHU), Adrian K. Haugabrook works to drive access, equity and opportunity for marginalized populations in education.
 He cultivates strategic public-private partnerships to extend SNHU's offerings and curricula to new learners.
 He mitigates systemic, persistent and pervasive barriers by providing innovations in processes, systems and products that dramatically improve the impact and reach of higher education.

 Karoli Hindriks founded her first company at 16, officially becoming the youngest inventor in her native Estonia.
 She then led the launch of seven television channels in northern Europe, including National Geographic and MTV.
 As CEO and founder of Jobbatical, she works to remove the friction of international relocation by making immigration processes seamless through technology.